Darkstar (Marvel Comics): Laynia Petrovna

-The Soviet Super-Soldiers are captured and returned to the Soviet Union.
-They are rescued by Blind Faith and the Exiles (not to be confused with the reality-hopping team the Exiles), whom Darkstar joins.

-When the Supreme Soviets (who changed their name to People's Protectorate) are rechristened the Winter Guard, Darkstar was recruited back into the team.
-When the team disbanded, Darkstar and Vanguard joined the Russian mutant team Siberforce, and later joined forces with their father, the Presence.
+When the Supreme Soviets (who changed their name to People's Protectorate) are rechristened the Winter Guard, Darkstar is recruited back into the team.
+When the team disbanded, Darkstar and Vanguard join the Russian mutant team Siberforce.

-When Vanguard dies on the Starbrand mission led by Quasar, Darkstar and the Presence decide to kill Quasar, who allows them to believe that they have succeeded while he had left Earth.

-Darkstar joins the Paris branch of X-Corporation in France, in which she is possessed by Weapon XII, a creation of the Weapon Plus Project, and subsequently killed by Fantomex.
-A funeral is held at Père Lachaise Cemetery in Paris, where she was buried.
+Darkstar joins the Paris branch of X-Corporation in France, in which she is possessed by Weapon XII, a creation of the Weapon Plus project, and subsequently killed by Fantomex.
 She is temporarily resurrected through the Transmode Virus to serve in Selene's army of deceased mutants during their assault on Utopia.

-The Dire Wraith who assumes Reena's form is eventually overwhelmed and taken over by Darkforce energy.
+A Dire Wraith who assumed the form of Darkstar's successor Reena Stanicoff is overwhelmed and taken over by Darkforce energy.
 Petrovna seizes control of the creature and resurrects herself.
 She reunites with her brother Vanguard and returns to active duty alongside her brother and Ursa Major.
-She fights Hyperion.
-She is later blasted into space with other members of the Winter Guard by the Intelligencia, but manages to survive.

-Darkstar is present when the Winter Guard is reassembled.

-In the 2017 Iceman series, Darkstar joins the other Champions at a reunion to remember Black Widow after her death during the Secret Empire series.

-During the "Blood Hunt" storyline, Darkstar is among the Darkforce users who lose control of their powers, which blocks the sun and facilitates a vampire invasion.

 Sasha Roerich

 A new, red-haired Darkstar named Sasha Roerich who is genetically modeled to resemble Petrovna first appears as a member of the Winter Guard.
-After being altered again by The Presence, she is transformed into a tentacled Darkforce beast before being killed by Red Guardian.
+After being altered again by Presence, she is transformed into a tentacled Darkforce beast, which is killed by Red Guardian.

 Reena Stanicoff

 With Sasha's death, Reena Stanicoff takes over the role.
 She is killed during an attack on Winter Guard headquarters by a Dire Wraith who assumes her form.
-Although the Winter Guard fends off the attack, her death is covered up by the government.